umbertogherardi/unsplash-web-scraper/README.md

  Future fixes/ TODO list:
  - Prevent the scraper from grabbing duplicate image urls (could probably be implemented by simply using a set).
- - Research the unsplash API/ Selenium documentation to scrape the entire collection of iamge urls returend from a search query.
+ - Determine how to request images directly from the Unsplash API, or use Selenium to dynically scrape the entire collection of image urls returned from a search query.